redkite-labs/redkitecms-docs/book/languages.rst

 To edit a language you must first select it from the languages list, then you can choose a new language from the **Language** combobox.

+When a language is to become the main language of the site, you must select that language and check the **Is main** checkbox: you cannot degrade the current main language to work out that job.

 When you want to change the website main language, you must select the language you want to promote and edit it checking the **Is main** checkbox.